bersavosh/Random/README.md

 # Random

-A collection of various examples for data analysis and visualization.
+A collection of various examples/scripts for data analysis and visualization.

 ## Folders